SynapseProject/synapse.docs/docs/run/setup.md

 #### Handlers Subfolder

 Locate binaries to support Handlers in the [node-folder]/Handlers subfolder.
 Create an additional subfolder per Handler, as follows: [controller-folder]/Handlers/[library name].

+### Install Synapse Server as "Dual"

+You may install Synapse Server under a single folder, supporting both the Controller and the Node, as follows:

+Use `synapse.server.exe install [run:true|false]` to install.

+ - If a `synapse.server.config.yaml` file is present, the installer will use the settings in the file, as-is.
+ - If no `synapse.server.config.yaml` file is present, the installer will create a file with default values.